- DMA, Southwestern Baptist Theological Seminary

 Dr. Lee serves as an Associate Professor of Music in Voice and an academic advisor for vocal arts major students at Shorter University.
 He teaches voice pedagogy, art song literature, voice seminar, and applied voice lessons.
 He is a member of Pi Kappa Lambda, the honor society of music, and is also a member of the American Musicological Society as well as the National Association of Teachers of Singing (NATS).
 His students consistently place in many competitions, including NATS and the Rome Music Lovers Club.

 Additionally, Dr. Lee serves as a music director at Korean Covenant Presbyterian Church in Marietta, GA.
 He is also an active soloist, having performed in the United States, Europe, and South Korea.

 Dr. Lee has a wife, three children, two cats, and a dog who keep him very busy when he is not teaching.
 In his spare time, he enjoys playing chess, solving Rubik’s Cubes, watching movies, playing with tech, drinking coffee, and cooking/grilling.
 He also holds a blackbelt in Taekwondo.

-My teaching philosophy has guided the conclusion that each student is a unique person, having incompatible strengths, weakness, and intentions to the voice studio.
+“My teaching philosophy has guided the conclusion that each student is a unique person, having contrasting strengths, weaknesses, and intentions in the voice studio.
 I believe that the most critical ability students must learn is the skill to acquire a knowledge of the art of singing and create independently so that after they leave the school setting, they can engage in music and intellectual activities on their own.
-My purpose is to help my students be their own best teacher and to support student’s growth into human beings who will contribute their knowledge and talents to society.
-I hope for students to comprehend the mind-body connection involved in singing as well as I want them to experience singing as a great pleasure and natural expression of their feeling.
+My purpose is to help my students be their own best teacher and support students’ growth into human beings who will contribute their knowledge and talents to society.
+I hope for students to comprehend the mind-body connection involved in singing, and I want them to experience singing as a great pleasure and natural expression of their feelings.”